pragyanatvade/nerdsden-backup/content/posts/2019-01-01_how-to-design-software-that-you-can-be-proud-of/index.md

 ---

-## How To Measure Your Software Development Progress?
+## How To Measure Your Software Development Progress?<a name="how-to-measure-your-software-development-progress"></a>

 > You cannot manage what you do not measure. - Bill Hewlett